A career as a meditation instructor is spiritually and often financially rewarding, so how do you become one?

 1: Word of mouth

 Tell your friends, your family, your colleagues, and everyone else that you are teaching meditation.
 Give them your marketing materials.
 Ask them to help you spread the word.

 The second type of advertising is via the media.
-Grab your local newspapers, call their advertising department and find out how much it costs for an ad.
+Grab your local newspapers, call their advertising department, and find out how much it costs for an ad.

 It may or may not be worth it depending on price and readership.